 Building way too big is a common mistake people make when planning a cottage or rural getaway.
 The whole reason for a country place is to enjoy the countryside, not to be a slave to maintenance and a mortgage.
 You really don’t need a monster cottage to enjoy beautiful rural spaces.
 A massive building is especially not what lakeside living is all about.
 There’s already enough too-big houses in the city and suburbs.
 Small really can be beautiful.

 Want to build your own great cabin?
 My Cozy Cabin building course is a one-of-a-kind learning resource that includes plans, instructions, photos and videos for building your own classic 16×25-foot cabin.
 Front porch, a sleeping loft, real visible rafters and lots of wood – Cozy Cabin empowers even non-builders to succeed.
-This cabin has been built by hundreds of ordinary people around the world and folks love it.
-Click here to learn more about the course and its money-back guarantee.
+This cabin design has been built by hundreds of ordinary people around the world and folks love it.
+Click here to learn more about the course, the hands-on help you get from me, and its money-back guarantee.